-5.7 Is it necessary to advise ATC when dispatching an aircraft with ADS-B OUT inoperative?
+5.5 Is it necessary to advise ATC when dispatching an aircraft with ADS-B OUT inoperative?

-Yes.
+Yes, see Rule 91.247(e).
 If an aircraft is capable of transmitting ADS-B, but the ADS-B OUT system is unserviceable, operators should file Surveillance type S and add RMKS/ADS-B Unserviceable to the flight plan.
 The flight plan must be acceptable to the relevant ATS unit(s).

 Operators should advise Airways that the aircraft may be transmitting degraded data.
-Degraded data will generate alarms in the New Zealand ATC system, and direction from ATC to the aircraft crew.
+Degraded data will generate alarms in the New Zealand ATC system, and direction from ATC will be given to the aircraft crew.
 This can be avoided with forward notice to Airways.